pauly/Mareo/README.md

 npm start
 ```

 Then, if you're using Safari, simply open `docs/index.html`. **No bundling needed!
 Safari supports native es6 modules, which we can compile to**.
-If not, run `npm run pack-for-non-safari` then open that html page.
+If not, run `npm run pack-for-es6-less-browsers` then open that html page.